npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

 > merchant in Campbeltown, and his great-grandfather,
 > William, was a maltster.
 Each of these, like his father,
 > married into a Plantation family: Langwill and Dunlop,
 > respectively.
+John's bother William, a merchant in Campbeltown,
+> was a partner in Stewart, Galbraith & co. from its foundation
-John's bother William ...
-His other brothers,
+> until his death in 1883.
+His other brothers, Archibald and Andrew,
-> Archibald and Andrew...
+> who left Kintyre, were cotton-spinners amd merchants, and
+> Andrew was Lord Provost of Glasgow from 1857 until 1860.
 >
 > His widow, Mary Coville McEwing, was aged 82 when she died
 > in 1900.
 Her parents were John Townley McEwing, R.N., and
 > Elizabeth Colville.
 For daughter Elizabeth...

+Possible error for William's death.
+This has 1883.
+But may be 1863.

 ## Page 88